October 2nd 1946

 Defendant Baldur von Schirach: twenty years imprisonment.

-Defendant Fritz Sauckel: death by hanging.
+Fritz Sauckel: death by hanging.

 Defendant Alfred Jodl: death by hanging.